Fit for 55: European Union introduces ban on petrol and diesel cars by 2035

 End was already nigh

 ‘The path is becoming clearer for new passenger-car markets at least, in particular also because of strong government incentives across many European countries, that are quite enticing.
-There are currently very few reasons why used-car buyers should opt for a BEV over an internal-combustion engine vehicle.’
+There are currently very few reasons why used-car buyers should opt for a battery-electric vehicle over an internal-combustion engine vehicle.’

 Some European governments had already announced bans on the sale of new ICE models, with France aiming for a 2040 introduction.
-In addition, several carmakers have already announced plans to phase out petrol and diesel engines and go electric-only.
+In addition, several carmakers have already announced plans to introduce a ban on petrol and diesel cars and go electric-only.
 Therefore, the revised 2030 and 2035 targets should not be difficult to achieve.

 When the 2030 target of a 37.5% reduction was first announced, the automotive industry reacted with caution.
 Stricter targets were also mooted at that time before a compromise was achieved.
 It is telling that despite rumours of the 55% and 100% CO2 emission reductions circulating for some time, there is less pushback, although there are concerns that other low-carbon technologies that may help the industry are being ignored.

 ‘The signs of wanting to address this issue are there, but the European Automobile Manufacturers’ Association (ACEA) has already issued a statement criticising the speed of implementation and trying to bring other elements such as e-fuel into play,’ said Andreas Geilenbruegge, head of valuations and insights at Schwacke.
-‘I assume that the car manufacturers will use their influence to shape this transition largely according to their capacities.
-The announcements on the discontinuation of ICE models or the complete conversion to electric drive, as recently with Opel, already take this into account.
+‘I assume that the vehicle manufacturers will use their influence to shape this transition largely according to their capacities.
+The announcements on the ban on petrol and diesel cars or the complete conversion to electric drive, as recently with Opel, already take this into account.

-A 2035 ban on new ICE vehicles would not suddenly wipe out CO2 emissions from the market.
-However, it will start a chain whereby both new and used-car buyers adopt more zero-emission models.
+A 2035 ban on new petrol and diesel cars would not suddenly wipe out CO2 emissions from the market.
+However, it will start a chain whereby both new and used-car buyers adopt more zero emission vehicles.

 ‘Considering that Italy’s current circulating cars have an average age of 11.5 years and that more than one car in three was registered more than 10 years ago, the proposal to set a stop date of 2035 seems realistic in order to be prepared for the target of climate neutrality in 2050,’ said Marco Pasquetti, forecast & data specialist at Autovista Group.
 ‘Of course, if we want to achieve this goal, we need to take concrete action quickly to speed up the transition to alternative fuels.
 For example, increasing the number of fast-charging stations and encouraging the sale of zero-emission vehicles on the second-hand car market.
 Yet these are still prohibitively expensive for a large part of the population.’

-There is also a likelihood that those who do not want an electric vehicle, or will not find one practical, could turn to the used-car market in the years after the ban is put in place.
+There is also a likelihood that those who do not want an electric vehicle, or will not find one practical, could turn to the used-car market in the years after the ban on petrol and diesel cars is put in place.

 No future incentives

 The Commission considered an incentives mechanism to support zero-emission vehicle sales.
-However, it has decided that by 2030, no incentive scheme will be in place, as the uptake of these vehicles will be driven by the stricter CO2 targets, which will require manufacturers to deploy more BEVs and FCEVs.
+However, it has decided that by 2030, no incentive scheme will be in place, as the uptake of these vehicles will be driven by the stricter CO2 targets, which will require manufacturers to deploy more battery-electric vehicles and FCEVs.